braqiiit/QRealBoost/README.md

 ### Methods -

 - **fit**(*X, y, num_iterations,  no_of_Q*)
+<br> Build a boosted classifier from the training set (X, y)
 #### Parameters -
 - X - matrix of shape (n_features, n_samples)
-<br> Due to IBM's simulators' current qubit limitations, the algorithm takes 64 samples at most, and n_samples can be in powers of 2 only.
+<br> The training input samples.
+Due to IBM's simulators' current qubit limitations, the algorithm takes 64 samples at most, and n_samples can be in powers of 2 only.
 The user can either input data with size in powers of 2, or the algorithm takes the top 2^k samples out of the input data, where k = floor(log2(n_samples)).
-- y - the target class labels.
+- y - the target class labels of X.
 - num_iterations (optional) - the number of iterations
 <br> The default values of num_iterations is 25.
 - no_of_Q (optional) - the sample complexity